 The Douglas Apartments offer apartment suites with one to five bedrooms.
 The Douglas is an option for 257 upper-division undergraduate, graduate and law students desiring the convenience of on-campus living but the privacy and independence of off-campus housing.

-Opened in 2018, Vi Hilbert Hall offers apartments from studios to 4 bedrooms.
+Vi Hilbert Hall offers apartments from studios to 4 bedrooms.
 Vi Hilbert is an option for primarily upper-division undergraduate, graduate and law students who want to be close to campus but still have the privacy and independence of off-campus housing.

 Living at Seattle University means being part of a dynamic community in which diversity is welcomed, leadership is encouraged, respect is required and learning is paramount.
 The many programs and services we provide are designed to support the physical, emotional, spiritual and academic needs of each and every resident.
 Below, find links additional supports and resources for on-campus living.